Environmental Studies

 Course Level: Undergraduate Upper-Level

 Description: An overview of environmental health issues including discussion of epidemiologic methods, illnesses caused or exacerbated by environmental exposures, and the role of research in driving effective policies to protect and promote public health.
-The class includes numerous guest lectures by area experts (physicians, researchers, community activists, policymakers and others); a bus tour featuring disproportionately affected neighborhoods as well as cutting-edge “green” initiatives; original student research projects; and an opportunity to address the Houston City Council.
+The class may include guest lectures by area experts and will entail original student research projects.
 The dynamic between research and action, i.e., “making a difference,” is stressed.
-FORMERLY ENST 314.
+FORMERLY OFFERED AS ENST 314.

 ENST 316 - ENVIRONMENTAL FILM